- The Learning Environment

 The Learning Environment

 The courses for the nutrition minor are delivered in a variety of settings.
 The class sizes range from 40 – 220 students.
 The majority of the courses are conducted as lectures in a traditional classroom setting.
-The foundation courses (NTR 108/NTR 109) can be taken online.
+The foundation courses (NTR 108/NTR 109) can be taken remotely.
 There is also a laboratory course (NTR 110) that provides hands-on learning opportunities.
 In some of the upper levels courses, students engage in groups projects and give presentations.

 About Our Facilities